flowtsohg/mdx-m3-viewer/README.md

 ```

 When an event listener is attached to a specific resource, such as a model, it only gets events from that object.
-If, however, a listener is attached to the viewer itself, it will receive events for all resources.
+If a listener is attached to the viewer itself, it will receive events for all resources.

 Note that attaching a `loadstart` listener to a resource that is not the viewer is pointless, since the listener is registered after the resource started loading.